12 of the Absolute Best Sports Bars in DC

-From April to October, Mission Navy Yard hosts Nationals and DC United fans with draft margaritas, tall beers, and Mexican fare that ranges from tacos (varieties include vegan mushroom, steak, and Buffalo shrimp) to quesadillas and nachos.
+From April to October, Mission Navy Yard hosts Nationals and DC United fans with draft margaritas, tall beers, and Mexican fare that ranges from tacos to quesadillas and nachos in varieties like vegan mushroom, steak, and Buffalo shrimp.
 Happy hour deals run daily and there’s a separate football menu for Saturday and Sunday games.
 The multiple bars are long and spacious, even on the most crowded afternoons.
 When baseball is out of season, fans gather for college sports and other must-watch events.

-Pitchers offers a welcoming space for the gay community (or anyone, for that matter) to root for their favorite team or unwind with a game of darts.
-Downstairs you’ll find A League of Her Own, a sports bar to catering to queer women looking to kick back in a safe and fun environment.
+Pitchers offers a welcoming space for the LGBTQ community to root for their favorite team or unwind with a game of darts.
+Downstairs you’ll find A League of Her Own, a sports bar catering to queer women looking to kick back in a safe and fun environment.

 Walters Sports Bar

-More than 30 TVs and a 220-inch 4k screen has made Walter’s one of the more popular spots near Nationals Park.
+More than 30 TVs and a 220-inch 4k screen make Walters one of the more popular spots near Nationals Park.
 Try your hand at the self-pour beer wall or pick a signature cocktail like the frozen 8th Inning Painkiller or OC Orange Crush.
 Fill up with wings, burgers, sandwiches, or a hearty plate of steak frites or tuna poke.
-For weekend afternoon games, there’s a 90-minute bottomless drink package for $20.
+For weekend afternoon games, there’s a 90-minute bottomless drink package.
 Planners will appreciate the bar’s online listing of what’s playing during the week.

 Tim Ebner is a food and travel writer based in Washington, D.C. and writes for Eater, Edible, Washington City Paper, and Forbes Travel, among others.
 He's from Maryland and has a weakness for Old Bay seasoning.
 Follow him on Twitter and Instagram.